-Monthly hours of participation in subsidized and unsubsidized employment may be projected for up to three/six months based on the most current, documented and verified actual hours.
-This information may be obtained using pay stubs and/or information reported through the most recent QR/SAR process and/or other data sources such as employer reports and time and attendance records.
+Monthly hours of participation in subsidized and unsubsidized employment may be projected for up to six months based on the most current, documented and verified actual hours.
+This information may be obtained using pay stubs and/or information reported through the most recent SAR process and/or other data sources such as employer reports and time and attendance records.
 Like reporting all hours of participation for employment, in order to project hours, the actual hours must be available or the total income and the hourly wage must be available.
-When projecting, the most recent report on hours of participation for a particular month are known, there is no need to project hours for that month.
+When projecting, the most recent report on hours of participation must be used for any of the six future months.
+If the actual hours of participation for a particular month are known, there is no need to project hours for that month.
 Under no circumstances may hours of participation from a current month be used to project hours for a past month (retroactively).
-In addition, hours of participation for a current month may not be used to project beyond the next three month period.
+In addition, hours of participation for a current month may not be used to project beyond the next six month period.